Cleanup and debris removal

 Debris removal

-In Phase 2, workers remove structural debris.
+In Phase 2, the U.S. Army Corps of Engineers (USACE) removes structural debris.

 This includes: